 According to the U.S. Bureau of Labor Statistics, of the 4.5 million people who quit their jobs in November 2021, 6.4% were healthcare and social assistance workers.
 That’s one of the highest quit rates in any industry, second only to accommodation and food services.
 Burnout rates among healthcare workers are also skyrocketing.
 Major news outlets have reported that many doctors are exiting the field completely.

-This exodus comes at a time of high appointment demand, with rebounding patient volumes in hospitals and health systems from people who put off care earlier in the pandemic.
+This exodus comes at a time of high appointment demand, with rebounding patient volumes in hospitals and health systems from people who put off care during the pandemic.
 As healthcare providers leave the workforce, the ability of APs to provide unrestricted care is expanding to fill the gap.

 In 2020, California tackled the primary care provider shortage by passing a law to allow nurse practitioners to practice without physician supervision after meeting certain criteria.
 The timely passage of this legislation will help address an expected shortage of more than 4,000 primary care physicians in the state and reduce the number of patients waiting for care because of the pandemic.